Si3pacz/ROS-Slackware/Readme.md

 Now wait for ages until it is done.

-If you don't want to use sbotools and pip you can execute
+If you don't want to use sbotools and pip to install dependencies, instead of the above you can execute

 ```
 rosdep install --from-paths src --ignore-src --rosdistro kinetic -y -s